ibm-cloud-docs/containers/cs_tutorials.md

     ```
     {: pre}

-3. Build a Docker image that includes the app files of the `Lab 1` directory, and push the image to the {{site.data.keyword.registryshort_notm}} namespace that you created in the previous lesson.
+3. Build a Docker image that includes the app files of the `Lab 1` directory, and push the image to the {{site.data.keyword.registrylong_notm}} namespace that you created in the previous lesson.
 If you need to make a change to the app in the future, repeat these steps to create another version of the image. **Note**: Learn more about [securing your personal information](/docs/containers?topic=containers-security#pi) when you work with container images.

     Use lowercase alphanumeric characters or underscores (`_`) only in the image name.
 Don't forget the period (`.`) at the end of the command.
 The period tells Docker to look inside the current directory for the Dockerfile and build artifacts to build the image. **Note**: You must specify a [registry region](/docs/Registry?topic=registry-registry_overview#registry_regions), such as `us`.
 To get the registry region that you are currently in, run `ibmcloud cr region`.